xeolabs/xeometry/README.md

 When the objects within the glTF models are tagged with [IFC](https://en.wikipedia.org/wiki/Industry_Foundation_Classes) element type codes (optional), then the viewer can manage the objects using those type codes.
+That's about as far as the viewer uses the IFC.
+For now, it's just about viewing them.

 # Examples